 The problem is the forests are filled with scary things.
 Some of these are known as Rakshasa(s), or Rakshashi(s) for all the ladies.

-That something in the woods looked at the three children in the forest, and realized it was….
+That something in the woods looked at the three people in the forest, and realized it was….

 People sometimes get Rakshashas and Asuras mixed up, and this story might be part of the reason why.

 Ravana, the ten headed king of Sri Lanka, is an Asura.
 An Asura is a demi-god, perhaps a half-fallen angel.

 His sister, however, is presented as a force of nature; a Rakshashi, a wilder-being.

 So, apparently, they can be related…